-5.01 Participating SFAs are eligible to receive additional funding to increase wages or provide stipends to individuals that directly prepare and serve food for school meals.

-5.01(a) A participating SFA may receive the greater of three thousand dollars or an amount equal to twelve cents multiplied by the number of school lunches that qualify as eligible meals that the participating SFA provided in the previous budget year.
+- 5.1 Participating SFAs are eligible to receive additional funding to increase wages or provide stipends to individuals who directly prepare and serve food for school meals.
+These individuals include kitchen staff and kitchen managers who, based on their job descriptions, spend at least 90% of their time preparing meal ingredients, cooking, and directly serving meals to students. - 5.01(a) A participating SFA may receive the greater of three thousand dollars or an amount equal to twelve cents multiplied by the number of school lunches that qualify as eligible meals that the participating SFA provided in the previous budget year. - 5.01(b) The wages or stipends shall be in addition to a participating SFA's employees scheduled salary placement.

-5.02 To be eligible for funding, a participating SFA must use 100 percent of the amount received under this rule 5.0 to increase wages or provide stipends for individuals whom the participating School Food Authority employs to directly prepare and serve food for school meals.
+- 5.2 To be eligible for funding, a participating SFA must use 100 percent of the amount received under this rule 5.0 to increase wages or provide stipends for individuals whom the participating School Food Authority employs to directly prepare and serve food for school meals.
 This funding can be used to cover the increased benefits costs directly associated with the increase in wages or stipends.
-In subsequent years, the funding can also be used to maintain wage increases or stipends that were provided pursuant these rules.

-5.03 As part of the annual notification outlined in section 2.0 of these rules, participating SFAs must provide documentation to the Department on the SFA planned uses of funding received under this rule 5.0.
-Appropriate documentation may include, but is not limited to, a written plan for the use of the funds and a link to the SFAs proposed budget.

-5.04 Funding will be provided up front once documentation is received and the SFAs plan is approved.
+In subsequent years, the funding can also be used to maintain wage increases or stipends that were provided pursuant these rules. - 5.02(a) If the amount received is used to increase wages or provide stipends, the wages or stipends shall be in addition to a participating SFA's employees scheduled salary placement. - As part of the annual notification outlined in section 2.0 of these rules, participating SFAs must provide documentation to the Department on the SFA planned uses of funding received under this rule 5.0.
+Appropriate documentation may include, but is not limited to, a written plan for the use of the funds and a link to the SFAs proposed budget, and relevant job descriptions. - Funding will be provided up front once documentation is received and the SFAs plan is approved.
 Funds will be disbursed by the end of the current calendar year.
 Participating SFAs must record all expenditures.
 If an SFA is unable to spend these funds within the current or subsequent fiscal year, they are required to return the funding to the Department.